sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+19 Mar 2009 - Notes tree view / thumbnails panel scroll in relation to the
+              currently selected tab.

 18 Mar 2009 - * Bugfix: toggling side panel on/off caused a lot of lag, should
               only be noticeable now with around 65+ tabs open.
               * Drag and drop support: drop any file that Whyteboard supports